smhanov/zwibserve/README.md

 ### Where is the data?
 What if it fails?

+If the collaboration server restarts, clients will gracefully reconnect without the user noticing anything wrong and any active sessions are preserved.

+Multiple instances of the server are not supported at this time.
+There must be one single collaboration server.
+It will support thousands of users without problems.

+There are two options for data storage.
+#### Sqlite (default)
 The data is stored in an SQLITE database in /var/lib/zwibbler/zwibbler.db.
 The collaboration server is designed to store data only while a session is active.
 Long term storage should use [ctx.save()](https://zwibbler.com/docs/#save) and store the data using other means.
 Sessions that have not been accessed in 24 hours are purged.

-If the collaboration server restarts, clients will gracefully reconnect without the user noticing anything wrong and any active sessions are preserved.

-Multiple instances of the server are not supported at this time.
-There must be one single collaboration server.
-It will support thousands of users without problems.
+#### Redis

+To use redis, add these lines to the zwibbler.conf file:

+    # Can be sqlite or redis
+    Database=redis

+    # If using Redis, these are the settings.
+    # Default: localhost:6379
+    RedisServer=
+    RedisPassword=

 ## Using it from a go project
 This is a go package.
 To run it, you will create a main program like this: